Building High-Performance Hospitality Teams in Africa & Middle East for 2026

 Question from: Eugene Rutagarama - Operations Director, Kigali Rwanda

-The goal is not just efficiency, but creating a connected, informed, and agile culture where every team member feels part of the bigger picture.
+Ultimately, the goal is not merely efficiency but the creation of a connected, informed, and agile culture where every team member, regardless of location or role, feels part of the bigger picture and is empowered to contribute to continuous improvement.

 Question from: Jurgen Abeler - Beach Resort GM, Vacoas-Phoenix Mauritius